 Write-Ahead-Logging (WAL) is the central component in various software that require atomicity and durability, such as data management systems (DBMS).

 Hewlett Packard Labs is adapting the Linux Operating System to support Memory-Driven Computing architectures such as, The Machine project.
 Modifications to Linux include support for fabric – attached persistent memory, block device abstractions for persistent memory.
 Also included is an emulator that can be used by developers to explore the new APIs on industry standard machines.

 Fabric Attached Memory Emulation

-An environment designed to allow users to explore the new architectural paradigm of The Machine, called Memory-Driven Computing.
-The emulation employs virtual machines performing the role of “nodes” in The Machine.
-Explore shared, global memory space and expect it to behave like Memory-Driven Computing on The Machine.
-Linux for Fabric-Attached Memory Emulation is also available to provide software for The Machine APIs and allow you to explore Memory-Driven Computing using current hardware.
+An environment designed to allow users to explore the new architectural paradigm of Memory-Driven Computing.
+The emulation employs virtual machines performing the role of “nodes”.
+Explore shared, global memory space and expect it to behave like Memory-Driven Computing.
+Linux for Fabric-Attached Memory Emulation is also available to provide software for our APIs and allow you to explore Memory-Driven Computing using current hardware.